-Hormonal imbalances are one of the biggest causes of disruption to physical and emotional wellbeing.
+Hormonal imbalances are one of the main disruptive causes of physical and emotional wellbeing.

-Hormones are "chemical messengers" of the endocrine system that are deposited into your blood and carried to your various organs and tissues, where they then regulate a range of key body functions, including:
+Your hormones are like "chemical messengers" of the endocrine system that are carried via the blood to your various organs and tissues.
+Here, they then regulate key body functions such as:

 - growth and development